Early Voting: June 29th - July 10th

 National, State, and County Positions

 The primary and general elections include Federal, State, and County races.
-When you vote in the primary, you’ll be asked if you want a Democratic or Republican ballot and will only vote on candidates from that party.
+When you vote in the primary runoff, you’ll be asked if you want a Democratic or Republican ballot and will only vote on candidates from that party.
+Since many races were decided by a majority in the March primary election, you’ll only see a few races on your runoff ballot.
+(That means voting will only take a few minutes!)

 Where do I go to vote?